Working in Saudi Arabia or the UAE allows you to spend money now while also saving money for later. There are several reasons for this:

 We suggest creating a budget before you leave.
 Perhaps plan to save your salary and use your overtime pay, if you have it, to splurge.
 Opt for inexpensive yet still unforgettable trips; rather than jetting to Singapore and staying in the Four Seasons Hotel at over US $400 per night, why not hike, or bike, the historic Camino de Santiago in Spain, where you sleep for free in former monasteries?

-Ashley, an American registered nurse who works in Emergency Medicine at the King Faisal Specialist, tells us, “I came here for the experience, the travel and to pay off my student loan debt.
+Ashley, an American registered nurse who works in Emergency Medicine at the King Faisal Specialist Hospital, tells us, “I came here for the experience, the travel and to pay off my student loan debt.
 In eight months, I can say I have done all of the above.”

-In Saudi Arabia, you will have the finances to save, spend, or do both – the choice will be entirely yours.
+In Saudi Arabia and the UAE, you will have the finances to save, spend, or do both – the choice will be entirely yours.